prakratisingh/ADBMS-UPES/README.md

 ## Experiment 8 ##
 ###### Title :
-To understand the concepts of Index.
+To understand the concepts of Sequence.
 ###### Objective :
 Students will be able to implement the concept of sequence.